okta/okta-signin-widget/playground/README.md

 ## Testcafe tests, playground, and mock server

-Testcafe tests (`/test/testcafe/spec`) are using playground application to run the tests.
-Does it also using mock server since mock server is started along with playground application?
-Apparently, it won't be ideal if it does because
+Testcafe tests located under `/test/testcafe/spec` use the playground application to run the tests.
+However, they do not use the mock server even though the mock server is started along with playground application.
+This is not ideal for the following reasons

 - each test expects different sets of API mocks.
-- unless the test can change mock server config during testing, leverage mock server won't work.
+- unless the test can change mock server config during testing, leveraging the mock server won't work.

-Luckily, testcafe has its own to [intercept http request and mock response](https://devexpress.github.io/testcafe/documentation/guides/advanced-guides/intercept-http-requests.html).
+Luckily, testcafe has its own API to [intercept http request and mock response](https://devexpress.github.io/testcafe/documentation/guides/advanced-guides/intercept-http-requests.html).

 In summary, testcafe tests are using playground application but not mock sever.
 Mock server is only intended to be used during manually testing, bug reproduction.